wbrowar/craft-guide/README.md

 ![Screenshot](resources/img/guide-settings.png)

+Regular CSS can be used, as well.

-Another idea could be to rebrand Guide to your own company's brand colors.
+*NOTE: Another idea could be to rebrand Guide to your own company's brand colors.*

 ## Guide Roadmap

 Some things to do, and ideas for potential features:

-- Create a plugin icon
-- Expand theming css options
+- Expand theming CSS options and components
 - Add sub-navigation to CP Section pages
 - Add a default template to Guide widgets for easy portability
 - Add the ability to create guide notes and pages within Craft CMS (stored in the DB)
-- A few more things to come
+- A few more ideas are in the works

 Brought to you by [Will Browar](https://twitter.com/wbrowar)